 - Help in preventing crises and the resulting use of involuntary treatment or safety interventions such as restrain or seclusion.

 MHAPA, the Disability Rights Network of Pennsylvania, and the Pennsylvania Mental Health Consumers’ Association created a guide to MHADs that provides information about the forms and assistance in completing them.
-The guide is available in English or Spanish and is designed to assist people with mental illnesses in preparing a MHAD.
+Download this entire publication.
+It includes the forms and instructions, answers frequently asked questions, and is available in English or Spanish.

 If you have additional questions or need assistance with completing a form, contact any one of the following organizations: